LordZenForce/LordZenForce/README.md

 - Right now I’m interested in/learning Web Development.
 - My favorite hobbies are writing and reading fiction and practicing yoga.
 - I just graduated college (December 2020).
-- I want to travel/maybe move when Covid is over.
+- I want to travel when Covid is over.
 - My favorite coding language so far is python.